reinout/tools/shell/README.rst

         exit
     fi

-    if [ -f Makefile ]; then
-        exec make beautiful
-    fi

-    exec ruff format .

-projectile-check
+    exec pre-commit run --all

+projectile-compile
 ------------------------------------------------------------------------

-Run code checks from emacs' projectile
+Run some compile/create job from emacs' projectile

-I often want to run `pyflakes` or `ruff check` and so on the code for basic structure and syntax checking.
-This script is coupled to C-c c` in emacs, it is intended to work inside a projectile project.
+I often want to run `make html` or an arduino compilation and so on the code.
+This script is coupled to `C-c c` in emacs, it is intended to work inside a projectile project.

-- If the environment variable `PROJECTILE_CHECK` is set, run that command.
+- If the environment variable `PROJECTILE_COMPILE` is set, run that command.
 The direnv program can help you set it automatically.

-- If a makefile is present, `make check` is run.
+- If a makefile is present, `make` is run.

-- `ruff` is run with check+fix as a fallback.

 Source code::